RedisLabs/redislabs-docs/content/modules/add-module-to-cluster.md

     If you don't see the updated module version, refresh the page.

-## Upgrading the module for the database
+## Upgrade the module for the database

 After you add an updated module to the cluster, go to the configuration of the databases that use the module.
 The database configuration shows that a new version of the module is available for the database.